shokinw/Escapeza/README.md

 # Only Kishtwar 🌄
-A website to explore the hidden beauty of Kishtwar – from hotels and food to rental options and tourist attractions.
+A website to explore the hidden beauty of Kishtwar – from hotels and food  and tourist attractions.

 🔗 [Visit the site](https://shokinw.github.io/Only-Kishtwar/)